 Participants are invited to enroll as AmeriCorps members in their second and third years of Urban Teachers (as Year 1 and Year 2 Fellows).
-As AmeriCorps members, our participants serve their communities and carry out AmeriCorps’ core goals: getting things done, expanding opportunities, encouraging responsibility, and strengthening communities.
+As AmeriCorps members, our participants serve their communities and carry out AmeriCorps’ core goals through their teaching.

 AmeriCorps Member Requirements